 How to Prevent Stock Photo Theft?

 Rather than spending your free time tracking down thieves and demanding that they honor your rights, you can also protect yourself from future stock photo theft.
 The easiest way to prevent theft of your photos is to list them on stock photo websites that use automatic watermarking.
 This has become the standard at many prominent stock photo agencies, such as iStockphoto, Dreamstime, Fotolia and Shutterstock.
 These watermarks prominently brand an image with the logo or name of the site it was stolen from, discouraging thieves in the process.
+We also found this guide on how to stop people from stealing your pictures to be very helpful.

 If you prefer to list and manage your own stock photos, you can also create watermarks for copies of your photos in image editing programs.
 Photoshop, Pixlr and even Microsoft's basic Paint program can help you add a watermark that will keep thieves from stealing unlicensed copies of your photos.
 Regardless of the methods you choose, keeping a close watch on stock photo theft will help you avoid unauthorized use of the images you create and list for sale.